w3c/wai-tutorials/source/aria-concepts/3-automaticAX.html.erb.md

 ## Browser-Provided Keyboard Interfaces

-For the HTML radio group in our scenario, the browser automatically:
+For the XYZ purchase page HTML radio group, the browser automatically:

 1. Includes the input elements in the tab sequence of the page.
 2. Enables the space key to check the initially focused button if it is not already checked.